 What is this thing?

-Books We Love is NPR’s annual, interactive, year-end reading guide.
-(You might have known us as the Book Concierge, but this year we got a makeover!
-We’ve changed our name and adopted a warm and welcoming new look.)
-What hasn’t changed is the annual bounty of hand-picked books.
+Books We Love is NPR’s interactive reading guide.
+In the past, it’s been a year-end guide we put out annually.
+But this year, we’ve decided to offer it in summer and winter!
+So this summer edition of Books We Love focuses on books published in the first six months of the year, from January through June 2022.
+But what hasn’t changed is the bounty of hand-picked books.
 Mix and match tags such as Book Club Ideas, Biography & Memoir or Eye-Opening Reads to filter results and find the book that’s perfect for you or someone you love.

 How are the books selected?

-Each fall, we reach out to our staffers and trusted critics and ask them to nominate their favorite books of the year.
-They respond with hundreds of titles.
-Then, the editors and producers at NPR Books sit down with a huge spreadsheet of responses; we resolve duplications, note omissions, consider the overall mix and balance of books recommended and then make assignments.
+We reached out to our staffers and trusted critics and asked them to nominate their favorite books from the first half of 2022.
+They responded with hundreds of titles.
+Then, the editors and producers at NPR Books sat down with a huge spreadsheet of responses; we resolved duplications, noted omissions, considered the overall mix and balance of books recommended and then made assignments.

 Why isn’t this just a list?